ibm-cloud-docs/satellite/connector-understand.md

 # {{site.data.keyword.satelliteshort}} Connector overview
 {: #understand-connectors}

-{{site.data.keyword.satelliteshort}} Connector provides secure TLS tunneling between applications and services that need to communicate in hybrid and multi-cloud environments.
+{{site.data.keyword.satelliteshort}} Connector provides secure Transport Layer Security (TLS) tunneling between applications and services that need to communicate in hybrid and multi-cloud environments.
 IBM engineering confirms that the Connector agent requires only outbound port 443, eliminating the need for inbound firewall rules on customer infrastructure.
 {: shortdesc}